adi9358/Customer_churn_ann/README.md

 IsActiveMember: Denotes whether the customer is actively engaging with the company (1 for yes, 0 for no).
 Inactive members are more likely to churn.

 EstimatedSalary: Specifies the estimated annual income of the customer.
 Income levels can influence purchasing power and risk tolerance.

+<h2>The project is deploy on Streamlit app .click this : https://customerchurnann-2va8iwlrizfvwfbrpzcr29.streamlit.app/</h2>